webdevkelvin/webdevkelvin/README.md

 Software Developer, Web Developer, Digital Marketer
 ---------------------------------------------------

-I've been learning programming for more than 7 years.
-I started with Python, but I found a passion for web development, so I have been learning HTML, CSS, JavaScript, React and everything related to web development for the last 5 years.
-Also, I really like digital marketing and data analytics.
+I've been learning programming for over 7 years.
+I started with Python, but my passion shifted towards web development.
+For the last 5 years, I've focused on mastering HTML, CSS, JavaScript, React, and related technologies.
+I'm also enthusiastic about digital marketing and data analytics.

 * 🌍  I'm based in Puerto Rico
 * ✉️  You can contact me at [webdev.kelvin@proton.me](mailto:webdev.kelvin@proton.me)